PouyaPouryaie/basicFeaturesForSpringProject/README.md

     - use CriteriaQuery and CriteriaBuilder for search base on Entity
 - jasypt
     - use for encrypt password and added to config file, then decrypted pass in runtime
+- Jobs
+    - use Spring TaskScheduler for run jobs

 ## Run guide
 ### Run for develop and debug: <br>